 Ultimately, you should garden for yourself, not for anyone else.
 But even if you don’t/can’t implement any of these 3Growbags thoughts about gardening for wildlife, how about every one of us making one teeny promise to ourselves to appreciate the natural world a little more long after Covid-19 is beaten, and give a touch more support to those trying to preserve it?

-So my response, and maybe yours too, has been tri-fold.
+So my response, and maybe yours too, has been three-fold.
 I don’t grow hostas or other slug delicacies in my beds any more, only in pots that I can control better; I put up with a bit of caterpillar damage and feel quite good about it instead of furious, and I spray the aphids off my roses with soapy water instead of a chemical spray – seems just as effective.

 And during lockdown, picking slugs off my beans after dark is passing for a ‘big night out’.
 Fitted out with headtorch and Marigolds (can’t actually touch a slug), I am 100% safe from attackers according to my husband.

 8. Shelter: No you won’t get me making a box for pine martens Laura.
-I still bear a grudge against them since the disappearance of Clucky, my chicken, over two decades ago but luckily there’s nothing our wildlife loves more than a bit of tumble-down something to rest and shelter in.
+I still bear a grudge since the disappearance of Clucky, my chicken, over two decades ago but luckily there’s nothing our wildlife loves more than a bit of tumble-down something to rest and shelter in.

 Good news for me as neglected piles of leaves or general garden detritus can be legitimately re-branded as ‘habitat’.
 Decaying timber is brilliant for bees (if it’s too rustic for you, what about a bee hotel? – they’re doing more business than the Premier Inn right now).
 Birds’ nests in your garage are unpopular because of the mess created below, but our dad used to wedge a sheet of hardboard under them to keep the cars and mower guano-free.
 Could you do the same?